vportens/minishell/README.md

 ```

 ## Error parsing
-During all these step you have to becarfull of deferent type of error, as commande line empty following by a pipe,
+During all these steps you have to be carful of different types of error, as command line empty followed by a pipe.
 Thing like ><, << < <, >|, |<, | |,
 See the testing file